Ben Roethlisberger Player Prop Bets for NFL Week 13 | Pittsburgh vs. Baltimore 12/5/2021

 Recent Performances

-- In last week's matchup with the Bengals, Roethlisberger completed 58.5% of his passes for 263 yards, while tossing one touchdown with two interceptions.
+- In last week's outing against the Bengals, Roethlisberger racked up 263 yards while completing 58.5% of his passes, while tossing one touchdown with two interceptions.

-- Roethlisberger has 536 passing yards (178.7 ypg) to lead Pittsburgh, completing 61.2% of his throws and collecting four touchdown passes with two interceptions over his last three games.
+- Over his last three games, Roethlisberger has racked up 536 passing yards (178.7 per game) while completing 52 of 85 passes (61.2% completion percentage), with four touchdowns and two interceptions.

 Roethlisberger's Pittsburgh Teammates